 Things to consider

-A deferred gift that is written into your will is called a bequest and can also be referred to as a legacy.
+A deferred gift that is written into your Will.
+This is called a bequest and can also be referred to as a legacy.

-You can decide if you would like Anglican Aid to use your bequest where it is most needed, or to support a specific project or region of the world.
+You can decide if you would like Anglican Aid to use your gift where it is most needed, or to support a specific project or region of the world.
 Consider if you would like the bequest to be tax-deductible, and which of our three funds you would like your gift directed towards.

 Choose whether to leave a gift of cash, property, shares or other investments.

-You can easily update it with an additional clause that includes your bequest and complies with all the requirements of a valid will.
+You can easily update your existing Will with an additional clause that includes your bequest and complies with all the requirements of a valid Will.
 Your solicitor will provide you with the appropriate documentation.

 Want to find out more?